Lepto-Axiogenesis: Models with a quartic potential

 \section{Models with a quartic potential}

 In this and the next section, we consider a scenario where the rotation of the PQ symmetry breaking field $P$ is initiated by a higher-dimensional operator of $P$ in a similar manner to the Affleck-Dine mechanism~\cite{Affleck:1984fy,Dine:1995uk,Dine:1995kz}.
 We assume that the radial direction $S$ of the field $P$ defined in Eq.(\ref{eq:P}), which we call the ``saxion" following supersymmetric terminology, has a flat potential.
 Then in the early universe, the saxion may have a large field value.
+We consider the scenario where the large field value is developed during inflation and is therefore homogenized by inflation.
 For a sufficiently large field value, a higher-dimensional potential of $P$ which explicitly breaks the PQ symmetry,

 may not be negligible.
 Here $M$ is a cut-off scale and $A$ is a dimensionful parameter.
 (The parametrization by $A$ is motivated by a supersymmetric theory discussed later.)
-The explicit breaking gives a potential to the angular direction $\theta$ and drives angular motion.
+The explicit breaking gives a potential to the angular direction $\theta$ and drives a homogeneous angular motion.
+As can be seen from Appendix~\ref{app:epsilon}, a substantial rotation results even when the saxion initial field value is smaller than $M$, maintaining the validity of the effective theory.

 The rotation also produces axion dark matter via parametric resonance or kinetic misalignment.
 We estimate the abundance and show the constraint on the parameter space.